RENEWABLE ENERGY PROGRAMS

 Under the Community Solar program, subscribers no longer pay the seasonally adjusted PSA and instead pay a fixed Community Solar Adjustment (CSA) rate specific to costs associated with providing clean, local, solar energy.

 At $0.0427/kwh the CSA will add an extra $10 -$19 to the average subscriber’s monthly energy bill.
 The CSA rate will be fixed for 15 years, providing customers with an opportunity to save money if the PSA rate should rise above $0.0427/kWh.
-In 2017, the normal seasonally-adjusted PSA rate was $0.02829 per kWh in the summer and $0.02727 in the winter.
+In 2019, the normal seasonally-adjusted PSA rate is $0.02825/kwh.

 Community Solar energy will be generated at locally-sited community solar projects beginning with the solar array located at the Palmer Events Center.
 Solar energy generated at the Kingsbery Community Solar Project located near Airport Boulevard and Springdale Boulevard should be available in the fall of 2017.